 A shared commitment to land conservation has been a factor in the preservation of stone walls, historic structures, forest lands, and fields.
 Significant surface and groundwater resources throughout the town, combined with the fact that more than one-half of Pelham's roadways are local routes with low traffic volumes and low speed limits, contributes to Pelham's desired small-town character.
 Pelham's thirty miles of trails, numerous recreation areas, and extensive recreation programming are also very popular with residents, adding to the quality of life in town.
 Other factors that bring Pelham residents together and build a sense of community include a number of active cultural organizations and popular community events.
-According to the American Association of Retired Professionals (AARP), Pelham scored a scored Livability Score of 53, making it within the top half of all livable communities in the U.S. Pelham has been very forward thinking in its investments in municipal facilities, and thus has no major building needs in the near term.
+Pelham has been very forward thinking in its investments in municipal facilities, and thus has no major building needs in the near term.